A couple sharing morning coffee in their home kitchen

 2. 02

-A connection workflow designed to be teachable, reproducible, and appropriate for use outside the clinic.
+A connection workflow designed to be safe, repeatable, and obvious for use outside and within the clinic.

 3. 03